DNcrypter/Jenkins-Kubernetes-Projects/python-jenkins-argocd-k8s/README.md

 # Python-Jenkins-ArgoCD-K8s: Orchestrating CI/CD on Kubernetes

 # 🍁 Introduction
 Welcome to the Python-Jenkins-ArgoCD-K8s project!
 This repository provides a hands-on approach to implementing a modern CI/CD pipeline using Python, Jenkins, and ArgoCD on a Kubernetes cluster.
+By following this guide, you'll see practical insights into deploying robust and scalable applications with efficient automation and deployment strategies.

 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://choosealicense.com/licenses/mit/)